koodo-reader/koodo-reader/README_en.md

 ## Update

-Whenever there is a update, a short message will show up in the software's header
+When an update is available, you will receive a notification when you open the software.

 ## Help

-Click [here](https://github.com/troyeguo/koodo-reader/issues) to report your issue, or contact me with guo362429@gmail.com
+Click [here](https://github.com/troyeguo/koodo-reader/issues) to report your issue, or visit https://koodo.960960.xyz/support for help.